David Smith inspired by late grandfather as he retains boccia title in Tokyo - NewsBreak

 Glory for Smith on Wednesday evening brought Britain’s only gold on day eight of the Paralympics.

-With time difference at these Games an ongoing issue for those back home, the scheduling of the event was palatable for UK-based television viewers.
+With time difference at these Games on ongoing issue for those back home, the scheduling of the event was palatable for UK-based television viewers.

 He said: “Why not give it a go?